jcorporation/myMPD/SECURITY.md

 ## Reporting a Vulnerability
 Please write a mail to: <mail@jcgames.de>.
-I will respond as fast as possbile.
+I will respond as fast as possible.